Utsira/Soda/README.md

   + `defaultNo` - the list item selected by default, same as `Soda.List`.
 If you omit this, there will be no selection by default, and the text "Select from list" will be appended to the button's label.
   + `callback` - is passed same three variables as `Soda.List`

+#### `Soda.TextEntry`

-+ `Soda.TextEntry` - A text entry field with a touchable cursor, and scrolling if the input is too long for the field.
+A text entry field with a touchable cursor, and scrolling if the input is too long for the field.
 Additional arguments:

   + `default` - string.
 Default text that can be overwritten by the user.

   Additional method:

   + `:inputString(string)` - in case you need to populate the field with a string

+#### `Soda.TextScroll`, `Soda.TextWindow`

-+ `Soda.TextScroll`, `Soda.TextWindow`. `Soda.TextScroll` is a window for handling scrolling through large bodies of text. `Soda.TextWindow` is a wrapper that adds a close button to the text window.
+`Soda.TextScroll` is a window for handling scrolling through large bodies of text. `Soda.TextWindow` is a wrapper that adds a close button to the text window.
 Additional method:

    + `:inputString(string)` - as above

-+ Various alerts and dialogs:
+#### Various alerts and dialogs

   - `Soda.Alert` - alert message plus single OK button
   - `Soda.Alert2` - OK and cancel buttons.
 Additional arguments:
     * `ok` - override default "OK" button text
     * `cancel` - override "cancel" button text
   - `Soda.Window` - a standard window with a title and rounded corners.

-#### General Parameters
+### General Parameters

 Not all parameters are currently supported by all Soda UI elements.

 + `parent` - UI element identifier.
 The parent of this element.
 Positions and dimensions are defined relative to the parent.
 Elements without any parent are top-level.

 + `x`,`y`,`w`,`h` - float.
 Position and dimensions of element, defined relative to the parent, or to the viewable screen if there is no parent, according to 3 rules:
-  1. if x,y,w, or h are positive integers, they behave as normal coordinates in rectMode CORNER (ie pixels from the origin)
+  1) if x,y,w, or h are positive integers, they behave as normal coordinates in rectMode CORNER (ie pixels from the origin)
-  2. if x,y,w,or h are floating point between 0 and 1, they describe proportions in CENTER mode (x,y 0.5 is centred)
+  2) if x,y,w,or h are floating point between 0 and 1, they describe proportions in CENTER mode (x,y 0.5 is centred)
-  3. if x,y,w, or h are negative, they describe distance in pixels from the TOP or RIGHT edge, as in CORNERS mode (ie, w,h become x2,y2 rather than width and height). if x and y are negative, they also behave the same way as w,h, describing the distance between the TOP/RIGHT edge of the parent, and the TOP/RIGHT edge of the child (they also become x2, y2).
+  3) if x,y,w, or h are negative, they describe distance in pixels from the TOP or RIGHT edge, as in CORNERS mode (ie, w,h become x2,y2 rather than width and height). if x and y are negative, they also behave the same way as w,h, describing the distance between the TOP/RIGHT edge of the parent, and the TOP/RIGHT edge of the child (they also become x2, y2).

   the above 3 rules can be mixed together in one definition. eg a button fixed to the bottom right corner of its parent with a 20 pixel border, with a variable width of a quarter of its parent's width, and a fixed height of 40 pixels, would be: x = -20, y = 20, w = 0.25, h = 40.